Please Take This Survey

 JOIN NHOTA'S BOARD OF DIRECTORS!

-We are accepting nominations for the following positions:
+We are accepting nominations for the following position:

 Legislative Chair: Appointed Position - Starting immediately